 If the employer has already seriously breached the contract in some way, the employee could be entitled to leave without working the contractual amount of notice.

 Some employment contracts include possible implications for employees who do not give enough notice.
-For example, the employee might have to contribute to costs the employer pays to get in an agency worker as a quick replacement.
+For example, the contract might allow the employer to make a deduction from wages if they have to pay to get an agency worker as a quick replacement.